Convoy of Hope to distribute school supplies and food Saturday

 This event will act as a drive-thru.
 Parents will drive up to the event, along with their student(s), and collect their backpack(s), groceries, and welcome packet.
 The backpacks will be filled with essential school supplies, such as pencils and notebooks.

 “The backpacks are divided between elementary and middle school and high school.
 So if you are in elementary or high school, there is an option for you.
-Not everybody will get the same supplies because we know that each grade is different,” said Denise Romero, a community health worker at Evergreen.
+Not everybody will get the same supplies because we know that each grade is different,” said Denise Romero, a community health worker at Evergreen, one of the locations for the Convoy of Hope event.

 Convoy of Hope is a faith-based organization focused on identifying solutions to the root causes of poverty and hunger, helping to reduce financial stress and feed the world.